Camp Friendship booth at the CharlottesvilleFamily Camp Expo

 • See camp “personality.”
 Meeting counselors and staff can help you sense camper culture and feel whether your child might flourish there.

 • Early access.
-Some camps reveal new programs or seats at fairs before they’re widely advertised online.
+Some camps reveal new programs before they’re widely advertised online or offer discounts to attendees at sign-up.

 • Motivation & excitement.
 For many kids, seeing demos and talking to camps in person helps them get excited — and invested — in their summer.

-Below is a list of upcoming or recent camp fairs in Virginia (or nearby) you should bookmark.
-Always verify dates as they’re subject to change.
+Below is a list of upcoming or recent camp fairs in Virginia worth a look.
+Before you head out, always verify dates, times and locations as they’re subject to change.

-ℹ️ Note: The American Camp Association periodically lists camp fairs on its events calendar, which is a useful resource to find new fairs or virtual “fun fairs.”
-American Camp Association
+The American Camp Association periodically lists camp fairs on its events calendar, a useful resource for finding new fairs or virtual “fun fairs.”

-You’ll want to check local community calendars (cities like Richmond, Roanoke, Tidewater) and school/PTA announcements in January–March each year for additional fairs.
+Plus, you’ll want to check local community calendars (cities like Richmond, Roanoke, Tidewater) and school or PTA announcements from January–March each year for additional fairs.

 Tips for Making the Most of a Camp Fair